0keeper1/stdalias/README.md

 # unstdalias

-`unstdalias` is a simple C library that provides type aliases for common C types, making your code more readable and portable across different systems.
-This single-header library helps in defining standard types such as `byte`, `u8`, `i8`, and more.
+`unstdalias` is a lightweight C library that provides type aliases for common C types, enhancing code readability and portability.
+This single-header library defines standard types like `byte`, `u8`, `i8`, and many more, simplifying type management in C projects.

 ## Features

-- Type aliases for common integer, floating-point, and character types.
+- **Comprehensive Type Aliases:** Covers integers, floating-point types, character types, and utility types.
-- Easy to include in any C project.
+- **Single-Header Simplicity:** Easy to integrate into any C project.
-- Cross-platform support with Meson as the build system.
+- **Cross-Platform Compatibility:** Built with Meson for seamless portability.

 ## Installation